openvinotoolkit/openvino/docs/articles_en/get-started/install-openvino-overview/install-openvino-shared/install-openvino-pip.rst

 Get started with Python
 +++++++++++++++++++++++

-Visit the :doc:`Tutorials <tutorials>` page for more Jupyter Notebooks to get you started with OpenVINO, such as:
+Visit the :doc:`Tutorials <../../../learn-openvino/interactive-tutorials-python>` page for more Jupyter Notebooks to get you started with OpenVINO, such as:

 * `OpenVINO Python API Tutorial <https://docs.openvino.ai/2023.3/notebooks/002-openvino-api-with-output.html>`__
 * `Basic image classification program with Hello Image Classification <https://docs.openvino.ai/2023.3/notebooks/001-hello-world-with-output.html>`__